-Formula for Loan Only students = Your Budget*
+Formula for Domestic Loan Only applicants = Your Total Budget

-Three additional factors to consider when determining your loan amount
+Three additional factors to consider before finalizing your loan amount

 Your Student Budget Maximum

-While your student budget establishes the annual limit on the amount of financial aid (grants and loans from all sources) available to you, some students choose to live under the budget and borrow less while others use a combination of resources that add up to the maximum amount of their student budget.
+While your student budget establishes the annual limit on the amount of financial aid (grants, loans, outside scholarships, etc. from all sources) available to you, some students choose to live under the budget and borrow less while others use a combination of resources that add up to the maximum amount of their student budget.

-Keep in mind that if you are borrowing from a loan program that deducts fees prior to disbursement (like a Federal Direct GradPLUS loan), you may increase your loan request by the amount of the fees and we will increase your student budget for this expense.
+Keep in mind that if you are borrowing from a loan program that deducts fees prior to disbursement (such as the Federal Direct GradPLUS loan), you may increase your loan request by the amount of the fees and we will increase your student budget for this expense.